airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 image: assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/heading.png
 ---

-This guide will cover the basic steps to troubleshoot when your coms line is not playing nice.
-It will also provide an alternative solution if you cannot figure it out on your own or get stuck.
+This guide will cover the basic steps to troubleshoot and solve your peltor to radio issues.

-There are two main issues people face with a peltor coms setup, excluding damaged wires.
+The guide is focused on the two most commonly seen issues, wiring mismatches or a need for microphone amplification.

 ### Scenario 1: Everything works, but your microphone is perceived very low.